Responsible Business - Let's take responsibility

 - Reducing energy costs by using low-energy bulbs where possible

 The hotel held a charity golf classic to aid the North West hospice, which provides essential care for patients with terminal illness, support for their families and educational resources in all aspects of palliative care.
-The staff of the hotel chose the hospice as it relies so heavily on public funding to maintain its service.
+The hotel staff chose the hospice as it relies so heavily on public funding to maintain its service.

 - Bring used batteries to reception